mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 13 September 2025

-- The average temperature today is 10.92˚C,
+- The average temperature today is 12.63˚C,
-- With highs of 11.64˚C and lows of 9.83˚C,
+- With highs of 13.62˚C and lows of 11.75˚C,
-- It may feel like 10.37˚C with scattered clouds
+- It may feel like 12.14˚C with few clouds
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1007hPa and humidity is 88%
+- The pressure is 1007hPa and humidity is 84%
 - The sun will rise at 05:39 and set at 18:28

 <!-- weather_marker ends -->